Platform

 • Lack of transparency: Some platforms simply don't tell you what Meta's base rate is, making it impossible to calculate the markup you're paying.

-When evaluating platforms, always ask: "What is your markup on Meta's conversation rates?"
+When evaluating platforms, always ask: "What is your markup on Meta's message rates?"
 If the answer is anything other than zero, factor that into your total cost of ownership at your projected message volumes.

 Calculate Your Actual WhatsApp API Cost

-Share your monthly message volumes with us — we'll show you exactly what you'd pay on WA.Expert vs what you might be paying elsewhere.
+Share your monthly message volumes with us, we'll show you exactly what you'd pay on WA.Expert vs what you might be paying elsewhere.

 How do I estimate my monthly WhatsApp API cost?